ivan-hc/Firefox-for-Linux-scripts/README.md

 Easily install and remove official Firefox Stable, Beta, DevEdition, Nightly and ESR versions on GNU / Linux using my scripts.

 Each of these scripts is inspired by [the official Debian/Firefox wiki page](https://wiki.debian.org/Firefox#From_Mozilla_binaries), and will add:
-- a folder in / opt containing the official version of Firefox you want, plus a script I made to remove all the files that will be installed;
+- a folder in /opt containing the official version of Firefox you want, plus a script I made to remove all the files that will be installed;
-- a launcher in / usr / share / applications;
+- a launcher in /usr/share/applications;
-- a symbolic link in / usr / local / bin.
+- a symbolic link in /usr/local/bin.

 # Firefox Stable
 ### Install